Tanzania, a sanctuary of African wildlife, invites you on a legendary safari combined with a heavenly getaway to Zanzibar, the Spice Island.

 • Qatar Airways via Doha (DOH)

 • Total duration: 12 to 16 hours depending on the stopover.
-For Zanzibar (ZNZ), a domestic connection from Dar es Salaam is generally required (40 min).
+For Zanzibar (ZNZ), a domestic connection from Dar es Salaam is generally necessary (40 min).

 On the mainland: